Petru Filip: Biography

-He ended his third term as Mayor of Oradea shortly before time, after being helped into European politics by the comfortable score attained by his Democratic Party's national list at the polls on November 25, 2007.
+He ended his third term as Mayor of Oradea prematurely.

-Following a short career as MEP, Filip returned to national politics in Romania, in late fall 2008 he was elected Senator.
-He was assigned to the Committee for Public Administration, Territorial Planning and Environmental Protection, which he chaired until September 8, 2010, when he was elected Vice President of the Senate.
-He was a member of the Democratic Liberal Party (PDL) until April 2012 until his defection to the PSD.
+Following a short career as an MEP, Filip returned to national politics in Romania, and the in the late fall of 2008, he was elected Senator.
+He was assigned to the Committee for Public Administration, Territorial Planning and Environmental Protection, which he chaired until September 8, 2010, when he was elected vice president of the Senate.
+He was a member of the Democratic Liberal Party (PDL) until April 2012 when his defection to the PSD.